-From the above table, it can be seen that Chartiers Township residents enjoy a moderate level of income.
-The Township income levels tend to be close to Washington County's income levels, but are lower than the Commonwealth of Pennsylvania's income statistics.
-Oftentimes, a lower cost of living can reconcile these lower incomes for the residents of the area.
-In comparison to the surrounding municipalities, Chartiers' income statistics tend to be higher than Canonsburg, Houston and Canton Township's income statistics and lower than Cecil, Mt.
+Chartiers Township residents enjoy a moderate level of income.
+The Township income levels tend to be above both Washington County's and the Commonwealth of Pennsylvania's income levels.
+A lower cost of living can reconcile these lower incomes for the residents of the area.
+In comparison to the surrounding municipalities, Chartiers' income statistics tend to be higher than Canonsburg, Houston, and Canton Township's income statistics and lower than Cecil, Mt.
 Pleasant, North and South Strabane's median incomes.
-The Township also has a lower percentage of persons below the poverty line than Washington County, the Commonwealth of Pennsylvania, Canonsburg, Houston and Canton Township.
+The Township also has a lower percentage of persons below the poverty line than Washington County, the Commonwealth of Pennsylvania, Canonsburg, Houston, and Canton Township.

-The number of households between specified income levels can be shown from 1990 to 2000 to show the shifts of income in the area in Table 8.9.
+The number of households between specified income levels can be shown from 2000 to 2010 to show the shifts of income in the area in Table 6.09.